oliverpurschke/lkstaR/README.md

 )
 ```

-Generating episodes data set
+Generate episodes data set
 ------------------
-lk_symp_episod() generates episodes data set comprised of time spans for each ARE/ARE-Type.
-E.g. for the liberal scenario:
+lk_symp_episod() generates an episodes data set containing time spans for each ARE/ARE-Type.
+E. g. for the liberal scenario:

 ``` r
 ?lk_symp_episod